msaaddev/password-gen-cli/README.md

 The CLI will ask if you are interested in saving the password.
 Enter any letter if you are.
 If you don't want to save the password, just hit <kbd>Enter</kbd>.

+**Note:** Passwords will be saved in credentials.txt file located in your root user directory.

 <img src="./images/working.gif" alt="working">

 ## 👨🏻‍💻 AUTHOR